minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

 # Lua code style guidelines

-This is largely based on [the Python style guide](https://www.python.org/dev/peps/pep-0008) except for some indentation and language syntax differences.
-When in doubt, consult that guide.
+This is largely inspired by [the Python style guide](https://www.python.org/dev/peps/pep-0008) except for some indentation and language differences.
+When in doubt, consult that guide (if applicable).

 Note that these are only _guidelines_ for more readable code.
 In some (rare) cases they may result in _less_ readable code.
 Use your best judgement.